 A step-by-step guide for decorating a buffet, sideboard, or any flat surface like a pro.
 Learn how to transform this functional furniture piece into a room’s focal point.

-Decorating sideboards and buffets in our dining rooms is so important!
+Decorating sideboards and buffets in our dining rooms and other rooms in our home is so important!
 These are prime pieces of decor real estate that can show off our personality!
-Today I’m sharing three easy ways to decorate a sideboard or buffet and useful, fabulous, and doable styling tips too!
+Today I’m sharing easy ways to decorate a sideboard or buffet and useful, fabulous, and doable styling tips too!

 Basic buffet decorating things to know…

 - add light layers to your buffet decor